 One reason we were able to pay off our home is that our home is fairly small.
 The other is that we benefited from the New York City housing bubble on our two previous residences.
 Our house has 3 bedrooms and one bath.
 With just three of us and a guinea pig, do we really need more than that (although with a teenage daughter, sometimes we wish for another bathroom!)?
 My husband and I both work from home, and instead of buying a bigger house, we’ve put money into our house to create comfortable workspaces for us both.

 Pay twice.
 It’s nice.

-For years, I’ve been paying half my mortgage payment every two weeks instead of once per month.
+For years, I’ve been paying half of our mortgage payment every two weeks instead of once per month.
 Over time, you can save thousands in interest this way without paying a penny extra.
-I’ve also paid extra towards the principal whenever I am financially able.
-When things were going well, I added more to each payment.
+I’ve also paid extra towards the principal whenever we are financially able.
+When things are going well, I add more to each payment.

 Buy the car you can afford

 We don’t have any car debt, either.
 When money was tight, we bought used instead of taking on more debt than we could manage.
 When our finances started improving a few years ago, we treated ourselves and bought a new car but one that was modestly priced.
 We just didn’t see any reason for a Jaguar F-Pace (starting at $45k), when a Mazda CX-5 (starting at $25k) is perfectly fine—plus it has an excellent MPG, Bluetooth, handles beautifully, etc.

 In addition to contributing to a Roth IRA and a SEP IRA each year and adding to our daughter’s college fund, I have an Acorns account.
 I connect Acorns to my debit card (which I rarely use) and credit cards, and every time I use them, Acorns takes the “spare change” from each transaction and invests that money for me.
 I also set automatic withdrawals for my Acorns account, adjusting the withdrawals depending on my financial situation.
 Using an account like this is an easy way to save without feeling much of a pinch!